 Spain holiday weather

-Spain is typically divided into three climate zones with the southern and eastern coasts characterised by a Mediterranean climate, while the vast inland areas of the central plateau experience a continental climate with the north and northwest regions classified as an oceanic climate.
+Spain has three main climate zones with the south and east coasts characterised by a Mediterranean climate, the vast central inland areas of experience a continental climate while the north and northwest regions are oceanic.

-Spain, along with Portugal weather, forms the massive Iberian peninsula with the Atlantic Ocean to the north and west, and the Mediterranean to the south and east.
+Spain, along with Portugal, forms the massive Iberian peninsula with the Atlantic Ocean to the north and west, and the Mediterranean to the south and east.
 The varying influences of these two bodies of water results in a variety of climates across Spain.

 Mediterranean Spain - Costa del Sol, Costa Brava, Barcelona